 How often is typical use?: Usually, it's used once a day, in the mornings.

 Works well with: Vitamin C and ginseng for an ultra-brightening effect.

 What Is Caffeine?

-Sixty four percent of Americans drink at least one cup of coffee a day, and the number is only rising.
+Sixty-two percent of Americans drink at least one cup of coffee a day, according to a 2020 survey conducted by the National Coffee Association, and the number is only rising.
 That's just in America—which isn't even one of the top coffee-consuming countries.
 So it's safe to say coffee, love it or hate it, is a pretty big deal.
 It's also why people know of its active ingredient: caffeine.
 Caffeine, when ingested, acts as a stimulant; lucky for us, it has a similarly brightening effect on our skin.

 Benefits of Caffeine for Skin

 - Decreases Puffiness: "Caffeine is a great topical ingredient to improve puffiness and improve circulation in skin, so consider it a vital ingredient for under-eye puffiness," explains Nazarian.
 "It’s important to know that the results are not long-lasting, so use it the topical products that contain this ingredient daily for best results."
 We're a little surprised, but it turns out a boost in circulation really gets your skin glowing.

 - Dissolves Fat: "When used as a cosmetic ingredient, especially for cellulite, it has the ability to dissolve fat below the skin by converting it to fatty acids that can then be removed by the blood circulation and metabolized to energy and carbon dioxide," says Schep.
 However, don't go around thinking caffeine is a way to get skinny quick—he's quick to remind us that "Topical application only removes subdermal fat, and does not remove fat around inner organs."